-I received these adorable ramekins from my friends at MightyNest, and as soon as I saw them I knew I wanted to make a baked savory egg dish.
+I received these adorable ramekins as a gift, and as soon as I saw them I knew I wanted to make a baked savory egg dish.
 I wanted to use my fresh spinach and farm fresh eggs, because to me, spinach and eggs are a match made in heaven.
-Throw a creamy parmesan sauce in there for good measure, and the result becomes a deliciously rich and super adorable individual baked egg florentine in a ramekin.
+Throw a creamy parmesan sauce in there for good measure, and the result becomes a deliciously rich and super adorable individual baked egg Florentine in a ramekin.
 Oh my, what a breakfast!
 Talk about savoring the summer!

 These are perfect for a lazy Saturday morning or for when you have summer guests.
 They are simple enough for just your own family and impressive enough for company.
 My kids loved them!
 Plus, I find food is just more fun when it's in a cute individual sized ramekin.
 It just makes it feel extra special.
 Find the recipe at the bottom of the post.